BouzoulasDimitrios/Qlearning-Pong-Workshop-in-Cpp/README.md

 Now to put all of these pieces together:

-first we need to initialize the state table and the look-up table
+First we need to initialize the state table and the look-up table.

 ``` c++
 std::vector<std::vector<float>> Qtable = std::vector<std::vector<float>>(2*range, std::vector<float>(NUMBER_OF_ACTIONS, 0.0f));